-Keep in mind that you will be freshest when first starting out on your hike and even though it might be tempting to charge up those hills at a breakneck speed you will regret it towards the end of the hike.
+Keep in mind that you will be freshest when first starting out on your hike and even though it might be tempting to charge up those hills at breakneck speed you will regret it towards the end of the hike.

-Instead pick a comfortable steady pace when hiking, that away you will have the energy and stamina to complete the trail comfortably.
+Instead pick a comfortable steady pace when hiking, that away you will have the energy and stamina to complete the entire trail comfortably.